 3. If the home check is successful then we will ask if you, your family and any of your pets would like to visit the dog, usually in the foster carers home.
 We normally suggest a minimum of an hour.
 The reason we suggest this is that it gives potential adopters the opportunity to see the dog in familiar surroundings and where they feel comfortable as well as everyone getting to know each other in a neutral space.
 We always suggest that at this point potential adopters go home and sleep on it.
 This gives everyone the chance to be 99.9% sure this is the right and correct decision for all involved.

 4. If both the fosterer and adopter are confident of a successful adoption, the foster carer will discuss with another team member to ensure all eventualities have been assessed.
 Arrangements for you to come and collect the dog to begin the two week home trial will be made.
-On the day of collection the adoption fee is to be paid (currently £350).
+On the day of collection the adoption fee is to be paid (currently £395 for dogs aged 7 and over and £450 for dogs under 7).
 Dogs must be transported either in a crate or seatbelt restraint in accordance with UK law.

 5. At the end of the two-week trial and assuming everything has gone well, Cloud K9 Rescue will forward the Pet Passport to you and your contact details will be transferred to the Microchip registration.